Doctor of Philosophy (Ph.D.) Major in Materials Science, Engineering, and Commercialization (Entering with Master's Degree)

 Advising

 Each student will develop a degree plan in consultation initially with the doctoral program director and, after selection, their Ph.D. advisor and committee, who identifies the appropriate doctoral prescribed electives necessary for achieving the degree.
-Students must complete 37 credits prior to taking a three-part Advancement to Candidacy Comprehensive Examination.
-The exam will consist of the following parts: SBIR/STTR Grant Proposal, Business Plan, and Oral Examination.
+Students must complete 33 credits of core and prescribed elective courses and complete a business plan prior to taking a three-part Advancement to Candidacy Comprehensive Examination.
+The exam will consist of the following parts: SBIR/STTR Grant Proposal, Dissertation Proposal, and Oral Examination.

 Each Ph.D. student is issued a preliminary degree audit by the Graduate College, which should be used to plan the student’s course of study.
 In the first term of enrollment, students should review the degree audit in consultation with their supervising professor and the program director.